Large filters of quasiorder lattices can be generated by few elements: Proofs

-\begin{nextpart} This part is only needed for Parts (B) and (C) of the theorem.
+\begin{nextpart} This part of the proof is needed only for Parts (B) and (C) of the theorem.
 We claim that

 To verify this, suppose the contrary.
-Then, combining \eqref{eq:hNhsntKVnD} and \eqref{eq:kZdkmGhRnJsz} with $\mu=\tr(\Edge P)$, we can find a \emph{shortest} sequence $z_0=v$, $z_1$,\dots, $z_{n-1}$, $z_n=u$ of elements of $P$ such that for each $s\in\set{1,\dots,n}$, either $z_{s-1}\prec z_s$, or $z_{s-1}\succ z_{s}$ but $(z_{s-1},z_{s})\neq (v,u)$.
+Then, combining \eqref{eq:hNhsntKVnD} and \eqref{eq:kZdkmGhRnJsz} with $\mu=\rtr(\Edge \PP)$, we can find a \emph{shortest} sequence $z_0=v$, $z_1$,\dots, $z_{n-1}$, $z_n=u$ of elements of $P$ such that for each $s\in\set{1,\dots,n}$, either $z_{s-1}\prec z_s$, or $z_{s-1}\succ z_{s}$ but $(z_{s-1},z_{s})\neq (v,u)$.
 Our sequence, being the a shortest one, is repetition-free.
 Hence, in particular, none of the $z_1$,\dots, $z_{n-1}$ is $u$ or $v$.
-But then $z_0=v$, $z_1$,\dots, $z_{n-1}$, $z_n=u$, $z_{n+1}=z_0$ is a non-singleton circle in the graph of $P$, which is a contradiction proving \eqref{eq:smTsmvllKnrVtd}.
+But then $z_0=v$, $z_1$,\dots, $z_{n-1}$, $z_n=u$, $z_{n+1}=z_0$ is a non-singleton circle in the graph of $\PP$, which is a contradiction proving \eqref{eq:smTsmvllKnrVtd}.

 For a strip $S\in\Strip$, see \eqref{eq:strpS}, $S$ is a set of reversed edges and so a subset of $P^2$, whence $\qum(S)$ makes sense.
-For $T\in \Comp P$, $|\iEdge T\cap S|\leq 1$.
-Therefore, using a shortest sequence like in the previous paragraph and observing that this sequence cannot ``jump'' from a component to another component, we obtain easily that
+For $\TT\in \Comp \PP$, $|\iEdge \TT\cap S|\leq 1$.
+Thus, using a shortest sequence like in the previous paragraph and observing that this sequence cannot ``jump'' from a component to another one, we obtain easily that

 We claim that